 Creating a Family has many resources to help foster an understanding of birth parents and the role they play in the lives of adopted people.
 A few we think you will find particularly helpful are:

-- Who are Birth Mothers (blog)
+- Who are Birth Mothers (blog post)

 - What Expectant Women Look for When Choosing Adoptive Parents (1 hr radio interview)